predakanga/smarty/notes.md

 * changed escape modifier to be UTF-8 compliant
 * changed textformat block to be UTF-8 compliant
 * optimized performance of mailto function
-* fixed modifier.spacify so characters are not prepended and appended, made it unicode compatible
+* fixed spacify modifier so characters are not prepended and appended, made it unicode compatible
+* fixed truncate modifier to properly use mb_string if possible

 next up: *make modifiers UTF-8 safe and sane*

 ### UTF-8 insanity ###

-* modifier.truncate.php
 * modifiercompiler.count_characters.php
 * modifiercompiler.count_words.php
 * modifiercompiler.lower.php